James talks to Professor Nick Evans about an approach to vomiting in the neonate.

 With Associate Professor Nick Evans, Staff Specialist in Neonatal Medicine, Royal Prince Alfred Hospital, New South Wales, Australia

-Case 1 – A 5 day old boy is brought to Emergency by his mother, with a history of vomiting.
+A 5-day-old boy is brought to Emergency by his mother, with a history of vomiting.

 If you enjoyed listening to this week’s podcast feel free to let us know what you think by posting your comments or suggestions in the comments box below.